darrylwest/spot-cache/README.md

 Socket protocol is asynchronous request/replay that uses a thin envelope to match the correct response to it's request.

+**Note: this project is in the early stages and doesn't expect to go live until Q2-2017.**

 ## Server

 * level-db backed